Dozens Dead, Hundreds Injured As Tsunami Strikes Indonesia

 Indonesia’s Meteorology and Geophysics Agency attributed the tsunami’s occurrence specifically to undersea landslides prompted by the eruption of Anak Krakatu, a volcanic island formed from the nearby Krakatu volcano that has been active for months.
 The agency also reported that tidal waves also could have been caused by the full moon, USA Today disclosed.

 Hundreds of houses and hotels were damaged, and at least 43 people were killed by the tsunami.
-Approximately 600 people have been reported injured, too.
+Approximately 600 people have been reported injured, as well.
 Boats were destroyed and cars were tossed about.
 The tsunami struck at approximately 9:27 p.m., the country’s Disaster Management Agency reported.

 Norwegian Øystein Lund Andersen was snapping photos of the powerful volcano when he noticed the wave rushing toward him, according to USA Today.